The friendliest DENTAL TEAM in Tauranga!

 drinks

 Fizzy or energy drinks are highly sugared and caffeinated, which causes poor concentration, increases addiction to sugary drinks and cavities in your teeth due to the combined acid and sugar content.
 Plain tap water is your best friend for your teeth as it cannot cause decay!
 Carbonated water or sparkling water, even from soda-streams, is a mild acid, which can damage your teeth even though it is has no sugar content.
-Acid erosion from any carbonated drink softens the outer layer of the teeth making it more susceptible to breaking down over time.

 lollies